tool3/docsify-action/README.md

 # Github Pages
 instruct `github pages` to serve docs from `master` docs directory through your repository settings.
-Now you have self updating docs ! :smile:
+Now you have self updating docs !